 Traditional Honors courses are courses taught within the Honors College that substitute for other courses in a student's degree plan.
-For more information, please visit our Current Courses page or view previously offered courses on our Past Courses page.
+For more information, please visit our Current Courses page or view previously offered courses on our Course Catalog page.

 Departmental Honors courses are Honors sections of courses that are housed in other departments.
 They follow the same curriculum requirements as their host department and are listed under their original department (not Honors) when you search for them on Cats Web.
 They are similar to traditional Honors courses in that they have about 20 Honors students.
 These departmental Honors courses still count toward requirements for graduating in the the Honors College.